 Call for Papers and Sessions: 6th Annual ‘Life in Kyrgyzstan’ Conference

-The University of Central Asia's (UCA) Institute of Public Policy and Administration, the Leibniz Institute of Vegetable and Ornamental Crops (IGZ), and ISDC - International Security and Development Center, are pleased to invite the submission of proposals for sessions and individual research papers for the 6th Annual Life in Kyrgyzstan Conference, to be held in Bishkek on 28-29 October 2020.
+The University of Central Asia's (UCA) Institute of Public Policy and Administration, the Leibniz Institute of Vegetable and Ornamental Crops (IGZ), and ISDC - International Security and Development Center, are pleased to invite the submission of proposals for sessions and individual research papers for the 6th Life in Kyrgyzstan Conference, to be held online on 28-29 October 2020.
 The conference is supported by American University Central Asia (AUCA), Mercy Corps, and the World Bank.
-The submission deadline is 10 June 2020.
+The deadline for submission of proposals for sessions and individual research papers has been extended to 30 June 2020.

 We invite the submission of proposals for entire sessions (comprising of three to four papers) or for individual research papers studying various aspects of socio-economic development in Kyrgyzstan or Central Asia.
 We welcome empirical papers using panel micro data, especially panel data from the "Life in Kyrgyzstan Study”, which is openly accessible at http://idsc.iza.org/lik